Lasagna-Love-Portal/project-ricotta/README.md

 ### Community Code of Conduct

 The goal is to maintain a diverse community that's pleasant for everyone.
 That's why we would greatly appreciate it if everyone contributing to and interacting with the community also followed this Code of Conduct.
-The Code of Conduct covers our behavior as members of the community, in any forum: mailing list, wiki, website, Slack, Jira, public meeting or private correspondence.
+The Code of Conduct covers our behavior as members of the community, in any forum: mailing list, wiki, site, Slack, Jira, public meeting or private correspondence.
 The Code of Conduct is heavily based on the Ubuntu Code of Conduct, and the Pylons Code of Conduct, and borrows heavily and directly from the Celery Code of Conduct.

 #### Be considerate